 Monitoring indicators of ecosystem health at Tyson Research Center and across the St. Louis metro region

 Being based at WashU’s Tyson Research Center - a 2,000 acre, university-owned field station on the outskirts of St. Louis, MO - affords us the opportunity to monitor and contribute to improving ecosystem health in the region.
-We work closely with Beth Biro (Tyson Natural Resources Coordinator & Staff Scientist) on the projects below, and we use data from these projects to inform land management strategies.
+We work closely with Beth Biro (Tyson Natural Resources Coordinator & Staff Scientist) and Erin O’Connell (Tyson Research Data Analyst) on the projects below, and we use data from these projects to inform land management strategies.

 Beth biro, co-pi on ecological monitoring projects, shown here with canine field assistants Katla Adalsteinsson plazas and Rufus Biro